 Upon receiving the application, the Minister will verify whether it complies with applicable laws and regulations.
 If all the requirements are satisfied, the Minister will notify the applicant of his/her approval for the establishment of the foundation as a legal entity.
 Afterward, the Minister has 14 days to issue an official decree confirming his/her approval.

 a.
 Patrons (Pembina)

 b.
 Executives (Pengurus)

 c.
 Supervisors (Pengawas)

-The powers of Patron are not able delegate to the executives and supervisors by the prevailing laws or the articles of association of the yayasan, and include the right to :
+The powers of Patron are not able to delegate to the executives and supervisors by the prevailing laws or the articles of association of the Yayasan and include the right to :

 But if 1 Indonesian patron/founder is Indonesian and the other patron(s)/founder(s) is individual foreigner, then the requirement for initial asset will be at least IDR 1 Billion.
 This is based on Law No. 17 of 2013 re Societal Organization which, under legal theory, trumps Government Regulation 63/2008 re Implementation of Foundation Law, which only requires at least IDR 100 Million.

 Further complications for that case are as follows: (i) the individual foreigner(s) who act as the founding patron must have been living in Indonesia for 5 years consecutively, (ii) such individual foreigner(s) as founding patron must also the holder of KITAP (Permanent Stay Visa) and (iii) at least one of the following positions, Chairman, Secretary, or Treasurer within the Board of Executives, must be held by an Indonesian citizen.